flying3615/SearchEngine/README.md

 # SearchEngine
 Small file search engine using [inverted index](https://en.wikipedia.org/wiki/Inverted_index), powered by [Slick](http://slick.lightbend.com/ "Funcitonal Relational Mapping") &amp;[Akka](http://akka.io/ "toolkit to build highly concurrent app")&amp;[Scala-Swing](https://github.com/scala/scala-swing)
+Facing to a task that

+>Build a basic search tool which allows the user to select a folder.
+Then for each query (list of terms), the search tool returns all the files under the input folder that contains all these terms. and Manipulating a synonym database from [init file](https://app.box.com/s/lvpm0aniqk09xucv41ojyde17nvhmcl6)

 ## output of full inverted index map list as below